 Just to keep things interesting, warm-season grasses are pretty much the opposite!

-Warm-season grasses cope well with long, hot, dry spells but go dormant when temperatures drop below 65˚F.
+Warm-season grasses cope well with long, hot, dry spells, but go dormant when temperatures drop below 65 degrees Fahrenheit.

-They will generally recover when the weather warms up again in the spring but ‘winterkill’ is a thing.
+They will generally recover when the weather warms up again in the spring, but ‘winter kill’ is definitely a thing.

 This happens when the winter is a little too harsh for even dormancy to pull your lawn through.
 You may end up with dead patches that take longer to recover in the spring.

-Ok, so you’ve gone through the three steps above and you’re pretty sure your grass is dormant, what now?
+Ok, so you’ve gone through the steps above, and you’re pretty sure your grass is dormant.